wardbox/spotishell/README.md

 ## Prerequisites
 * [A spotify developer account and a registered app](https://developer.spotify.com/documentation/web-api/quick-start/)
-* PowerShell 5.0 or later (working out kinks in Core)
+* PowerShell 5.0 or later (works on Mac and Linux too!)
 * A cup of coffee or a nice tea

 ## Setup